Louisreed/nebra-signature-generator/README.md

-# signature-generator
+# nebra-signature-generator
-A tool to generate mass email signatures
+A tool to generate mass email signatures for Nebra Ltd

 ## Usage instructions:
-Replace the google sheets URL or a local CSV file called <b>signature-data.csv</b> in the root directory for the tool to work.
+Replace the google sheets URL or a local CSV file called <b>signature-data.csv</b> in the root directory and generate from the index.html